How many continuing education (CE) credits do I need to renew my general-insurance license?

 How many CE credits do I currently have?

 Remember -- as a licensee YOU are responsible for tracking your overall credits and courses for your license continuation.
-We recommend that you keep a file dedicated to keeping all of your CE-course certificates and other records of attendance in one place.
+We recommend that you keep a file dedicated to keeping all your CE-course certificates and other records of attendance in one place.

 How many CE credits will a course offered by another education provider grant me?